 We recognise that some children with special education needs may also have physical disabilities.
 Parents and prospective parents of disabled children can obtain copies of the School's Accessibility Plan; this shows the ways in which we plan to make our buildings progressively more accessible to disabled pupils, parents and visitors.
-Due to the nature of our older buildings, we are unable to provide wheelchair access.
+Due to the nature of our older buildings, there is only limited wheelchair access within those buildings.